 I like walking, which is something that cab drivers can’t understand, so I get honked at like crazy.
 A hundred times every day.
 And in my street, there live maybe 40 people, all of whom have 5 friends who stop by twice a day, announcing each of their visits with repeated extra-loud honking.
 And at the end of the street there is a corner, of course, where all passing cars have to honk.
 Including at night.

 Each car has a stereo system as powerful as I never heard it at any club.
 The music – and it’s terrible music with lots of bass and little melody or quality – is played at maximum volume.
 When the car is parked – preferably right in front of my house – the sound system remains on (the engine too, sometimes) and the car windows are lowered so that the owner of the car can continue to listen to this shitty music while having dinner at his mama’s house.
 (In South America, men are culturally prohibited from cooking for themselves.)
 All the other boys in the street are doing the same.
 Simultaneously.
 And again at night.

-Maybe you remember the car with the mega-megaphone on the roof in the Blues Brothers movie?
+Maybe you remember the car from the Blues Brothers movie with a mega-megaphone on the roof?

 No joke: in South America, people are not even satisfied with one megaphone.
 They need five or six per car.

 In Lencois in Brazil, there was a motorbike with a sidecar for delivering noise to the community.